Asterics2020-Obelics/School2017/README.md

     ssh -L5XXX:localhost:5XXX accntXXX@vis.cartesius.surfsara.nl

 Note that, you need to replace XXX with the three digits of your login account.
-Now you can open a new tab in your browser and go to localhost:5XXX (replace XXX with the three digits of your own account).

 Use this command to check your job:

    squeue –u $(whoami)

+If your job is running, you can open your browser and go to localhost:5XXX (replace XXX with the three digits of your own account).
+You should be able to see the Jupyter notebook now.

 # Chat rooms <a name="chat"></a>